Introduction to the Inquiry Team

 Co-Lead Counsel to the Inquiry

 Stuart was called to the Bar in 1980 and took Silk in 1993.
 He specialises in public and administrative law, with considerable experience of public inquiries.
-Recently, he has acted in the Scottish Child Abuse Inquiry for the organisation representing those who were abused in Quarriers Homes, and he has also lectured in Scotland and the Isle of Man on the form and practice of public inquiries, with particular reference to the Inquiries Act 2005.
+He acted in the Scottish Child Abuse Inquiry for the organisation representing those who were abused in Quarriers Homes, and he has also lectured in Scotland and the Isle of Man on the form and practice of public inquiries, with particular reference to the Inquiries Act 2005.

 Alan Caskie KC